IVC Filters Lawyer

 Auger & Auger defective medical device lawyers are accepting cases from patients injured by IVC blood clot filters.
 These filters are marketed as a tool to help prevent blood clots from reaching the heart, lungs, and brain.
 Unfortunately, reports indicate some patients may suffer organ damage when parts of the filter fall out of place or when the filter breaks apart inside of the body.

 Complications from defective IVC blood clot filters can be life-threatening.
 Patients or family members of those who are harmed by IVC filters need to pursue claims against the manufacturer C.R.
 Bard to recover compensation for losses and damages.
-Auger & Auger can help.
+Auger & Auger Accident and Injury Lawyers can help.

 IVC Filters Endanger Patients